-11 of Trump's most outrageous 'birther' claims
+14 of Trump's most outrageous 'birther' claims -- half from after 2011

 Story highlights

-- Trump has gone silent on the issue of where Obama was born
+- Trump himself has not publicly said he believes Obama was born in the US

 - But the Republican nominee used to have a lot to say about it

-(CNN)Is Donald Trump still a birther?
-We don't know because he won't say.
+About 12 hours earlier, senior adviser Jason Miller said in a statement Trump had compelled Obama to release his birth certificate in 2011 to dispel questions about the fact he was born in Hawaii in 1961.

+"Mr. Trump believes that President Obama was born in the United States," the campaign conceded, a gesture meant to end questions -- which have bubbled up again in the past weeks -- surrounding Republican nominee's role in advancing a fiction meant to delegitimize the first African-American commander in chief.

-In 2011, Trump emerged as one of the fringe movement's leaders, repeatedly seeking to cast doubt on President Barack Obama's citizenship and legitimacy in office.
-Asked recently about his role in promoting the racially charged smear, Trump went uncharacteristically mum.
+Trump himself, however, had not until Friday publicly said he believes Obama was born in the US.
+And asked recently about his role in promoting the racially charged smear, Trump went uncharacteristically mum.

-"I don't talk about it because if I talk about that, your whole thing will be about that," he told reporters this week.
+"I don't talk about it because if I talk about that, your whole thing will be about that," he told reporters last week.
 "So I don't talk about it."

-In an interview Friday on CNN's "New Day," Trump campaign manager Kellyanne Conway told Chris Cuomo that Trump "believes President Obama was born here."
-One of his top advisers, former New York City mayor Rudy Giuliani, said the same.

-But for now, all we have from Trump himself is a laundry list of birther declarations.
-Here are 11:
+Here's a laundry list of birther declarations Trump made before he tried to put the controversy to rest:

+1. "Why doesn't he show his birth certificate?
+There's something on that birth certificate that he doesn't like."

 - April 7, 2011, on NBC's "Today" show